yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [*] BOF execution completed
 ```

-Looks like it works!
+Looks like it does indeed work!
 We now have a way of loading different PE's in memory, unloading them and executing other ones.
 All from the same beacon and all in memory!
-The only caveat to consider is keeping the memory addresses outputted by `peload` for further use.
+The only caveat to consider is keeping track of the memory addresses outputted by `peload` for further use.
 If those addresses are lost, it can be very problematic to unload PE's from memory.

 # What this would look like from a Blue Team's perspective

-Now that we've discussed common commands, written custom Havoc modules to bypass protection mechanisms such as AMSI, it's now time to see how all those techniques we've utilized, would look like from a defender's perspective.
+Now that we've discussed common commands, written custom Havoc modules to bypass protection mechanisms such as *AMSI*, it's now time to see how all those techniques we've utilized, would look like from a defender's perspective.

-Here's what we will be discussing in the upcoming blue team sections :
+Here's what we will be discussing in the upcoming blue team sections:

-- Detecting C# inline execution
+- Detecting *C#* inline execution.
-- Seeing how our beacon may get caught by IDS/IPS systems such as `Suricata`
+- Seeing how our beacon may get caught by IDS/IPS systems such as `Suricata`.
-- Developing certain ways to remain undetected
+- Developing certain ways to remain undetected.

 # The Downsides of C# Inline execution

-When performing inline C# execution through Havoc or any C2 that supports this feature.
-There's a few things to consider in terms of stealth.
-Firstly, in order to execute C# code, not just in memory, 2 specific DLL's need to be loaded into a process :
+When performing inline C# execution through Havoc or any C2 that supports this feature, there's a few things to consider in terms of stealth.
+Firstly, in order to execute C# code, not just in memory, *2* specific *DLL's* need to be loaded into a process:

-- clr.dll
+- *clr.dll*
-- clrjit.dll
+- *clrjit.dll*

-Which can be found accordingly in the following directory :
+Which can be found accordingly in the following directory:

-- C:\\Windows\\Microsoft.NET\\Framework64\\v.4.0.30319
+- *C:\\Windows\\Microsoft.NET\\Framework64\\v.4.0.30319*

-Whenever we utilize inline C# execution, those 2 DLL's are loaded into our beacon's process.
-Now of course, those DLL's are legitimate Microsoft signed DLL's.
+Whenever we utilize inline C# execution, those *2 DLL's* are loaded into our beacon's process.
+Now of course, those *DLL's* are legitimate Microsoft signed *DLL's*.
 However, as a defender, noticing processes that shouldn't utilize those DLL's does raise a suspicion.
 In a real world scenario, attackers tend to give their beacons legitimate names.

 Names such as `svchost.exe, chrome.exe, edge.exe` or any name that wouldn't directly raise suspicion.
 Although this can, at times, hide the beacon, it is not an ideal way of remaining undetected.
 We will go over why that is in the next sections.

-In the following section, we will look at potential ways we can use to throw defenders off the right path with their investigation when it comes C# inline execution.
+In the following section, we will look at potential ways we can use to throw defenders off the right path with their investigation when it comes to *C#* inline execution.

 # Hiding our attempts at C# inline execution

 ## Renaming DLL's

-As we've mentioned before, `clr.dll` and `clrjit.dll` get loaded into a process for C# code execution.
-One very important thing to consider when implementing any bypasses is ourselves a very important question : `If I was a defender, how would I go about detecting this?`.
-We also need to consider that SOC/forensics investigations usually only start several weeks if not months after an initial breach meaning that our beacons would have long been terminated when that happens.
+As we've mentioned before, `clr.dll` and `clrjit.dll` get loaded into a process when C# code execution happens.
+When implementing any bypasses, it is always good practice to ask ourselves the following question: `If I was a defender, how would I go about detecting this?`.

+We also need to consider that *SOC/forensics investigations* usually only start several weeks if not months after an initial breach; meaning that our beacons would have long been terminated when that happens.
 Still, the artifacts of our engagement can remain in the environment and can be recovered, thus making stealth extra important.

-Now if the organization that we are in does have some robust protection, they will definitely have a SIEM system up and running.
-SIEM's are systems that group all the logs obtained on machines where Agents are running.
-Those agents are responsible for collecting logs and sending them to the central castle : The SIEM.
-Logs are then stored on the SIEM and can be analyzed by SOC analysts.
-Of course, in a big organization's environment, the amount of logs collected can reach the millions by the day!
+Now if the organization we're dealing with does have some robust protection, they will definitely have a *SIEM* system up and running. *SIEM's* are systems that group all the logs obtained on machines where *Agents* are running.
+Those agents are responsible for collecting logs and sending them to the central castle: *The SIEM*.
+Logs are then stored on the *SIEM* and can be analyzed by SOC analysts.

+Of course, in a big organization's environment, the amount of logs collected can reach the *millions* by the day!
 Thus, when an attack does happen, investigating millions upon millions of logs can get rather overwhelming.
-For those reasons, SOC analysts utilize specialized filters when going through data in the SIEM.
-Of course, they will go out looking for the most obvious of things.
-For example, remember how we spoke about avoiding spawning processes such as cmd.exe and powershell.exe?
-Those tend to be clear indications of a compromise.
-EDR systems will also flag such processes based on UBA(User Behavior Analysis).
-Such processes are usually not part of a user's workflow and thus, those are flagged under the behavioral category.
-False positives are also very common although creation of such processes does raise an eyebrow.
-Additionally, SOC analysts are aware of the fact that C# inline execution relies on the 2 DLL's we spoke about previously.
-So, it would be a smart move to go out looking for specific names such as these 2 :
+For those reasons, *SOC analysts* utilize specialized filters when going through data in the *SIEM*.
+Notably, they will go out looking for the most obvious of things first.

+For example, remember how we spoke about avoiding spawning processes such as *cmd.exe* and *powershell.exe*?
+Those tend to be clear indications of a compromise in most cases.
+EDR systems will also flag such processes based on *UBA (User Behavior Analysis)*.
+Such processes are usually not part of most user's workflows and therefore, those are flagged under the *behavioral* category.
+False positives are also very common, although creation of such processes does raise an eyebrow.

+Additionally, SOC analysts are aware of the fact that *C#* inline execution relies on the *2 DLL's* we spoke about previously.
+So, it would be a smart move to go out looking for specific names such as these *2*:

--  clr.dll
+-  *clr.dll*
-- clrjit.dll
+- *clrjit.dll*

 But what if we decided to just rename them?
 Say, for example, to `test.dll` and `abcd.dll`?
 It's pretty obvious that creating a filter for this kind of tamper is practically impossible as possibilities are endless.
-Bonus points if you rename the DLL's to something legitimate but not related to C# in any kind.
+Bonus points if you rename the *DLL's* to something legitimate but not related to C# in any kind.
 For example :

-- combase.dll
+- *combase.dll*
-- advapi32.dll
+- *advapi32.dll*

-Those are some of the most common loaded DLL's in processes and these are not associated with any malicious activity.
-But you might be asking yourself, if those are already loaded in processes, how we can load our own DLL's with the same names?
+Those are some of the most commonly loaded DLL's in processes and are not associated with any malicious activity.
+But you might be asking yourself, if those are already loaded in processes, how we can load our own *DLL's* with the same names?

-Well, of course we can start by verifying for the presence of these DLL's in our process.
+Well, of course we can start by verifying for the presence of these *DLL's* in our process.
 If they are not already present, we can go ahead and load the legitimate `clr.dll` and `clrjit.dll` as `combase.dll` and `advapi32.dll`.
-However, if those DLL's are in fact already in use, we can utilize another popular technique that involves slightly altering the names of legitimate DLL's.
+However, if those *DLL's* are in fact already in use, we can utilize another popular technique that involves slightly altering the names of legitimate DLL's.

 For example :

 - Instead of `advapi32.dll` --> `addvapi32.dll`
 - Instead of `combase.dll` --> `commbase.dll`

 Such changes are so subtle that they can barely be noticed.
 And once again, consider the sheer amount of logs that SOC analysts go through.
-Spotting such a difference in the millions of logs that we have available, is a very difficult task and would require a lot time and effort.
+Spotting such a difference in the millions of logs that they have available, is a very difficult task and would require a lot time and effort.
 With that being said, it is not impossible to spot these changes.
 Defenders could simply create a list with the most common DLL's loaded into processes and look for odd ones out.
 This technique isn't that common thus not all blue teams will go out there looking for it.
 But we figured it'd be a great addition to mention, because often times, those small details can make all the difference.
 ## Hiding tool related data and bypassing ETW

-Now, it is very important to understand that the presence of the 2 mentioned DLL's in processes does raise suspicion, but does not necessarily mean malicious activity.
-Of course, if you see `clr.dll` being loaded by `svchost.exe`, you know something's up.
+Now, it is very important to understand that the presence of the 2 mentioned DLL's in processes does raise suspicion, but does not necessarily indicate malicious activity.
+However, if you see `clr.dll` being loaded by `fontdrvhost.exe`, you know something's up.
 But we can do better than that.

-In this section, we'll take a look at a specific scenario where we will utilize C# inline execution.
-We'll look at artifacts that might potentially get us caught and understand how we can eliminate those artifacts.
+In this section, we'll take a look at a specific scenario where we will utilize *C#* inline execution.
+We'll look at artifacts that might potentially get us caught and look into how we can eliminate them.

 ### Understanding ETW

-ETW, or Event Tracing for Windows provides a mechanism to trace and log events that are raised by user-mode applications and kernel-mode drivers.
+*ETW*, or *Event Tracing for Windows* provides a mechanism to trace and log events that are raised by *user-mode* applications and *kernel-mode* drivers.
 ETW is implemented in the Windows operating system and provides developers a fast, reliable, and versatile set of event tracing features.

 In a nutshell, the Windows operating system has a number of `providers` running at all times.
-Providers that are all tasked with collecting data.
-All providers are tasked with collecting their own set of data.
-For instance, 1 provider is tasked with collecting data related to powershell execution, another one tasked with collecting data related to .NET execution and so on.
+Providers are all tasked with collecting data, with each provider being responsible for collecting their own set of data.

+For instance, 1 provider is tasked with collecting data related to *powershell* execution, while another one could tasked with collecting data related to *.NET executions* and so on.
 All those providers collect data which can then later be used by defenders to scrutinize the evidence.

-ETW is also widely used by EDR products to identify threats.
+ETW is also widely used by *EDR* products to identify threats.
 And when it comes to executing C# code inline, ETW will be our main enemy to defeat.

 ### Scenario #1 - Hunting AppDomains

 Let's take a look at a scenario.
-For this, we will simply execute the `SharpHound.exe` binary inline as shown below :
+For this, we will simply execute the `SharpHound.exe` binary inline as shown below:

 ```
 01/03/2024 14:29:55 [Neo] Demon » dotnet inline-execute /home/kali/SquidGuard/SharpHound.exe 1.2.3.4